-Type of Allegation number of cases
+Type of allegation Number of allegations

 Conviction 43

 Misconduct 183

-Lack of Competence 33
+Lack of competence 33

 Health 2

-Determination by another
+Determination by another regulator 1

-regulator 1

-Fraudulent or Incorrect Entry 33
+Fraudulent or incorrect entry 33

-\This includes misconduct and lack of competence
+This includes misconduct and lack of competence

-The majority of our cases have a misconduct element to them.
+The majority of our cases have a 'misconduct' element.
 Misconduct can include (but is not limited to) the following:

-- failure to act in the best interest of patients, clients and users;

-- breach of confidentiality;

-- sexual misconduct;

-- dishonesty;

-- acting beyond scope of practice;

-- failure in communication;

-- failure to get informed consent;

-- poor record keeping; and

-- failure to deal with the risk of infection.
+- failure to act in the best interest of patients, clients and users; - breach of confidentiality providing information about patients to those who are not entitled to it; - sexual misconduct including making inappropriate comments and conducting relationships with patients, clients or users; - dishonesty including working for another employer whilst on sick leave and forgery of time sheets; - · acting beyond scope of practice; - · failure in communication; - · failure to get informed consent; - · poor record keeping; and - failure to deal with the risk of infection.

-We have also received a number of allegations in 2005/2006 concerning the misuse of drugs.
+We have received a number of allegations in 2005-2006 concerning the misuse of drugs.

 The professions regulated by the HPC are on the Home Office Circular for Notifiable Occupations.
 This means that we should automatically be informed when a registrant is cautioned or convicted of an offence.
 It should also be noted that the professions regulated by the HPC are exempt from the Rehabilitation of Offenders Act.
-This means that offences are not spent and can be considered as a part of a registrant's fitness to practise.
+This means that convictions are never regarded as 'spent' and can be considered in relation to a registrant's character.

 We receive notification about a wide range of offences.
-The type of offences we have been informed about in 2005/2006 include:
+Types of offences we have been informed about in 2005-2006 include:

-- drink related offences;
+- · alcohol-related offences;

-- assault and battery;
+- assault;

 - sexual assault;

 - sexual offences with minors;

 - breaches of the Data Protection Act;

-- offences concerning child pornography;
+- · offences concerning child pornography;

-- GBH;
+- grievous bodily harm (GBH);

-- harassment;
+- · harassment;

-- theft;
+- · theft;

-- fraud;
+- fraud; and

-- drugs related offences (prescription and non prescription).
+- drugs-related offences (prescription and non-prescription).